 You have probably noticed that there are numerous themes associated with the E-7 website.
-Go to the website and click on the image at the top of the page a couple of times:
+Go to the website and click on the image at the top of the page a couple of times.
+Alternatively, view all of the themes from the e7 Theme Picker: